CreasolTech/CreasolDomBus/README.md

 #fetch the Python Plugin Manager (that can be used to install/upgrade other plugins, including Creasol DomBus)
 git clone https://github.com/ycahome/pp-manager

+#install python modules: you can use apt (Debian Linux) or pip3
+pip3 install requests

 #fetch Creasol Plugin
 git clone https://github.com/CreasolTech/CreasolDomBus